OWASP/owasp-mastg/README.md

 6. Just check the latest build of the repository at [Github actions](https://github.com/OWASP/owasp-mstg/actions?query=workflow%3A%22Document+Build%22 "Document build").
 This offers you the latest SNAPSHOT version of the document to download.

+7. You can learn more about [OWASP](https://intellipaat.com/blog/owasp-top-10/) from this guide.

 ## Contributions, Feature Requests, and Feedback

 **We are searching for additional authors, reviewers, and editors.**